Inso-13/slidev-theme-hust-smart/example.md

 # 1.Background

 ---
+layout: default
+---

 # What is Slidev?

 Slidev is a slides maker and presenter designed for developers, consist of the following features

-- 📝 **Text-based** - focus on the content with Markdown, and then style them later
+-  **Text-based** - focus on the content with Markdown, and then style them later
 - 🎨 **Themable** - theme can be shared and used with npm packages
 - 🧑‍💻 **Developer Friendly** - code highlighting, live coding with autocompletion
 - 🤹 **Interactive** - embedding Vue components to enhance your expressions